ARUN-L-KUMAR/movie-review-platform/docs/USER_GUIDE.md

 1. Below the star rating, you'll see a text area
 2. Type your review in the text area
 3. Click the "Submit Review" button to save your rating and review
+4. You'll see a toast notification confirming your submission

+## Managing Favorites and Watchlist

+### Adding to Favorites
+1. In the movie details view, click the "Add to Favorites" button
+2. The button will change to "Remove from Favorites" and turn red
+3. Your favorite movies will appear in the "My Favorites" section at the top

+### Adding to Watchlist
+1. In the movie details view, click the "Add to Watchlist" button
+2. The button will change to "Remove from Watchlist" and darken
+3. Manage your watchlist the same way as favorites

+### Viewing Favorites
+1. Click on any movie in your favorites section to view its details
+2. Remove movies from favorites using the "Remove from Favorites" button

 ## Viewing Reviews